 BVG is a multi-channel retailer in Footwear and Clothing, Home and Garden Products, Fishing Tackle and Accessories, and Sports Supplements.
 We market these via six key channels: traditional mail order, ecommerce, newspaper reader offers, daily deal and online marketplace partners and B2B distribution.
-BVG operates under various brand names such as Samuel Windsor, Clifford James, Matrix Nutrition, Mercia and Waltons Sheds, Airflo and Fishtec.
-We operate from three locations in the UK at Brecon, Skelmersdale and Newark.
+BVG operates under various brand names such as Samuel Windsor, Clifford James, Matrix Nutrition, Mercia and Waltons Sheds, Airflo, Fishtec, Thompson & Morgan and Van Meuwen.
+We operate from four locations in the UK at Brecon, Skelmersdale, Newark and Ipswich.

 Modern Slavery in the Supply Chain

 We want our customers to be confident that we treat our employees fairly, with respect for human rights, and are not exposed to unsafe working conditions or in any way forced to work under slavery.
 We believe that when ethical standards are in place, this can improve worker well-being, productivity and quality.
 We do this through a series of measures and policies covering Whistleblowing, Anti-Bribery and Corruption, ensuring all employees have employment contracts, and we also monitor employee remuneration and benefits to ensure these meet national legislative requirements.